What are some examples of successful sonic branding?

 "Sonic Ecosystem": The "Open Happiness" and "Taste the Feeling" Anthems

-• The Sonic Element: Coca-Cola's sonic branding is more of a "sonic ecosystem" than a single mnemonic.
-It includes:
+• The Sonic Element: Coca-Cola's sonic branding is more of a "sonic ecosystem" than a single mnemonic: classic jingles, the "psssht" of a can opening, melodic themes, and custom sound palettes (Coke SoundZ).

 • Why It's Successful:

-• Emotional Resonance: Coca-Cola's sounds are consistently linked to happiness, togetherness, refreshment, and optimism.
+• Emotional Resonance: Consistently linked to happiness, togetherness, refreshment, and optimism.

-• Holistic Integration: Sound is woven deeply into their advertising, events, and overall brand experience, creating a rich and immersive audio world.
+• Holistic Integration: Sound is woven deeply into advertising, events, and overall brand experience.

-• Strategic Impact: Coca-Cola uses sound to reinforce its brand identity as a purveyor of happiness and shared moments, making its audio presence as iconic as its visual logo and bottle shape.
+• Strategic Impact: Coca-Cola uses sound to reinforce its identity as a purveyor of happiness, making its audio as iconic as its visual logo.

 A striking vintage illustration of the roaring MGM lion, 'Leo,' set within a classic film reel.
 Golden sound waves and musical notes powerfully radiate from the lion, symbolizing its iconic, dramatic sonic branding from film history